The Minova, Congo Refugee Camp

 HOME OF HOPE LEADER: JOSHUA

-There are 15,000 people living in the 4 refugee camps in the city of Minova for the last 10 years.
+There are 15,000 people living in the 3 refugee camps (Mugunga, Bweremana, Kishinji) in the city of Minova for the last 10 years.
 They have no assistance from the government or any NGO.
-Home of Hope is the ONLY charity helping children there.
+Home of Hope is the ONLY charity helping children there.” - Joshua, (Minova leader - April 26, 2018)

 80% of the population is malnourished, 50% of the population is severely malnourished.